Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Better to die fighting for freedom than be a prisoner all the days of your life."
+> "Life is the art of drawing sufficient conclusions from insufficient premises."
-> — **Bob Marley**
+> — **Samuel Butler**

 ---